Mute Nights Festival

-Mute Nights Німі ночі) or Festival of Silent Film and Contemporary Music, is an annual film festival, which takes place in Odesa, Ukraine the third weekend of June,. organized by Ivan and Yuriy Lypa Charitable Foundation and State Film Agency of Ukraine.
+Mute Nights (Німі ночі) or Festival of Silent Film and Contemporary Music, is an annual film festival which takes place in Odesa, Ukraine on the third weekend of June, organized by Ivan and Yuriy Lypa Charitable Foundation and State Film Agency of Ukraine.
 The festival's debut opening ceremonies were held at the Korobchinsky Art Center on June 18, 2010.

 Mission

 The festival is intended to aid in the popularization and reinterpretation of international silent film classics by means of contemporary music interpretations, performed by European guest-artists and Ukrainian musicians, and to restore a contemporary art context to the Ukrainian avant-garde films of Alexander Dovzhenko, Dziga Vertov, Ivan Kavaleridze, Heorhiy Stabovyi and others.

 Festival

 The festival is an open air and runs for a two-day period at the moorage of Odesa yacht-club.

 As the first Ukrainian films were created in Odesa, the city was chosen as the venue, where Festival takes place.